 Church can be an intimidating place to visit - especially if you don't know what to expect.
 We invite you to experience what the gospel means both intellectually and relationally at our Sunday worship service.
 You can engage with others as much as you want, or remain anonymous if you prefer.
 We hope that through visiting with us, you will experience the hope, love and joy that comes from a community of people who love Jesus.

-Nursery & Children's Ministry Programs are available during the 10:45 am service.
+Nursery & Charter Oak Kids Programs are available during the service.

 You can expect friendly and authentic people, engaging and relevant music and worship, compelling preaching from the Bible, and an opportunity to encounter God.
 You can expect to find a place where creativity and fellowship come together to worship God in new and exciting ways.
 You can expect to be encouraged, challenged, convicted, excited and, most importantly, welcomed.